Occasionally, a film appears at precisely the right time during a country’s history. “Elijah and George – A Revolutionary Tale” is perfect—now.

 The film goes beyond the theater.
 David Bruce Smith’s Grateful American™ Foundation has partnered with 1663 Media Arts, LLC as a #HistoryMatters Educational Partner in support of the historical drama.
 Grateful American Kids’ is an interactive multimedia program that is focused on restoring enthusiasm about American history for kids—and adults.
 That mission is mirrored by the vision of the film.

-A 1663 Media Arts, LLC Production with fiscal sponsorship, the production is actively campaigning to raise fund.
+A 1663 Media Arts, LLC Production with fiscal sponsorship, the production is actively campaigning to raise production funds.

-Tax deductible contributions may be made through the film’s Network for Good Page.
-They are also entertaining major sponsors.
+Tax deductible contributions may be made through the film’s Crowdfunding Campaign.
+They are also entertaining major sponsors and Investors.